 - Two-Unit Noise Reduction System

-This free noise reduction plugin gives you both a Studio Rack Unit and an EasyGate Unit working together.
-EasyGate is good when you are dealing with guitar hum or amp noise since it’s designed like a pedal gate.
-The Rack Unit handles broader cleanup tasks across different instruments.
-Having both options in one free plugin means you can handle most basic noise problems without reaching for anything else.
+With this free plugin, you get both a Studio Rack Unit and an EasyGate Unit working together.
+EasyGate is great for guitar hum or amp noise because it works like a pedal gate.
+The Rack Unit is better for cleaning up different instruments.
+Having both in one plugin lets you solve most basic noise issues without needing anything else.

 - Automatic Mode with Simple Controls